space-apes/codeBowl/codeBowlComplexBackup.md

 - Turn-Based: Turns alternate between users where a user chooses actions for their team players then the other user chooses actions for their team players for 16 total turns
 - Tile-Based: teams of 7 players spread out on 20Lx11W tile grid on their respective sides of the board
 - Risk-management: all actions attempted by players have probabilities of failure.
 Strategy and careful team-building will decrease those chances
-- RPG Elements: teams are built and persist with players having stats that affect their abilities
+- RPG Elements: players having stats that affect their abilities
 - Win Condition: kill all opponent team members or score more points than opponent by carrying the ball to the enemy goal zone

 Codebowl is based off of team ball sports like soccer or american football.
 The game is divided into two sets of 8 turns called 'halves' where one team plays as 'offense' and the other team plays as 'defense'.
 At the beginning of each half, the ball is placed on a random tile on the offense's side of the board.
 The objective of the offensive team is to pick up the ball and run with the ball to the defense side's goal zone, which is the final set of tiles behind the defensive team.
 The objective of the defensive team is to prevent the offensive team from scoring before all turns for the half are finished.